Lysogene SAF-302 (France) / Sanfilippo Type A

 Abeona Therapeutics is a biotech formed specifically to develop two products; ABX-A and ABX-B, for the treatment of Sanfilippo subtypes A and B. The program is building on successful pre-clinical studies conducted by Drs Fu (Type B) and McCarty (Type A) at the Nationwide Children's Hospital in Columbus, Ohio.

-The program is the result of a unique collaboration between patient groups, researchers at Nationwide Children’s Hospital in Ohio and Abeona.
-Initially funded by international patient groups, including the Sanfilippo Children's Foundation, Abeona recently merged with PlasmaTech Biopharmaceuticals Inc. in 2015 (but remains called Abeona), and as result has strengthened its position as a leader in the development of gene therapy treatments for MPSIII.
+The program is the result of a unique collaboration between patient groups and researchers at Nationwide Children’s Hospital in Ohio together with Abeona.
+The phase I/II trial was funded by international patient groups, including the Sanfilippo Children's Foundation.

-Patients on the clinical trial will be administered the gene therapy product intravenously using an AAV9 (Adeno-Associated Viral serotype 9) vector, which has the ability to cross the Blood-Brain-Barrier.
+The trial started in the USA in May 2016.
+Nine patients have now been treated at sites in the USA, Australia and Spain (as of November 2017).
+Patients on the clinical trial are administered the gene therapy product intravenously using an AAV9 (Adeno-Associated Viral serotype 9) vector, which has the ability to cross the Blood-Brain-Barrier.

 Read more about Abeona and the ABX-A and ABX-B program: